WalesGenePark/walesgenepark.github.io/src/content/news/en/partnership-announcement.md

 ---
-title: "New Partnership with Cardiff University"
+title: 'New Partnership with Cardiff University'
-description: "Wales Gene Park announces new partnership with Cardiff University to expand genomic research."
+description: 'Wales Gene Park announces new partnership with Cardiff University to expand genomic research.'
-image: "/images/news/partnership-announcement.jpg"
+image: '/images/news/partnership-announcement.jpg'
 publishDate: 2024-12-01
-lang: "en"
+lang: 'en'
 ---

 Wales Gene Park is pleased to announce an exciting new partnership with Cardiff University.
 This partnership will focus on expanding genomic research in Wales and developing the next generation of genomic scientists.